CS 184: Computer Graphics and Imaging, Spring 2024

 gravity more.
 There were also fewer wrinkles as the cloth would be less likely to fold.

-What about for density
+What about for density?

 Here are the screenshots of the cloth from

-scene/pinned2.json
+scene/pinned2.json with

 different

-density
+density values:

 At a low

-, the cloth acted very similarly to a high
+density, the cloth acted very similarly to a high

-value as the cloth was less likely to stretch.
+ks value as the cloth was less likely to stretch.
 The

 top of the cloth had fewer deformations and wrinkles.
 Because the volume of the cloth never changed, a lower

-meant that the mass was smaller and so the force of gravity was
+density meant that the mass was smaller and so the force of gravity was

 less likely to deform the cloth.
 As I increased the

-, the cloth
+density, the cloth

 was more likely to stretch and deform as the mass was larger and the force of gravity was higher and could